ofajs/ofa-v4-docs/docs/en/docs/create-component/web-components.md

 }
 ```

-## Usage of Slots
+## How to Use Slots

-Slots are mechanisms in Web Components used to embed external content within the component.
+Slots are the mechanism in Web Components used to embed external content inside a component.
 Slots allow developers to pass custom content into the component, enabling more flexible component structures.

 ### Single Slot

-In the component template, the `<slot>` element can be used to define a slot.
-The content provided from outside will be inserted into the slot.
+In component templates, `<slot>` element can be used to define slots.
+Contents passed from the outside will be inserted into the slots.

 ```html
 <!-- MyComponent.html -->